 Your account continues to grow at 7% compound interest.

-If you’ve completed four years of service, you remain eligible for a Survivor Benefit.
+If you’ve completed four years of service, you are eligible for a Survivor Benefit.

-You have three options when leaving your TCDRS-covered employer.
+You have three options when leaving your TCDRS employer.

 Option 1: Keep Your Money in TCDRS